 The first, and most important factor, is to see what your tow vehicle can safely tow.
 You wouldn’t be the first person to go out and buy a nice big caravan, only to realise your vehicle can’t legally tow it.

 Here’s what you need to look at – maximum tow rating, maximum tow ball weight, vehicles GVM and GCM.
 Look carefully into all of these; you might be OK in the maximum tow rating department, but be over your vehicles GVM, thus rendering the whole setup illegal.
-I’ve written an easy to understand post about this – A simple towing guide for keeping your 4WD and trailer weight compliant.
+I’ve written an easy to understand post about this –Towing capacity; a simple guide to keep you legal.

 What’s the price differences?